 #Step 4: Verify Unknown Sources

 Check Settings > Security > Install Unknown Apps.
-If installation from unknown sources is enabled for any app and you didn’t set this up, someone may have used it to install monitoring software.
+If any app has permission to install from unknown sources and you didn’t enable it, that’s a concern.

 #Step 5: Check Google Account Activity